Nerwyn/custom-card-features/README.md

 }
 ```

 By default, features will autofill with its parent's entity information for tracking its internal state.
+The feature icon and unit of measurement will also autofill if enabled and available.
 This can be disabled by toggling `Autofill` off at the feature level.
 Haptics can be similary enabled for a feature.

 ## General Options